-Where do you find role-plays for your students, and what are your sources of inspiration?
+Where do you find role-plays for your language students, and what are your sources of inspiration?

 If you’re seeking fresh and engaging role-plays to add to your teaching repertoire or looking to jazz up the ones you already have, here’s an interesting tool for you to try.

-The Role-Play Generator is designed to help language teachers come up with role-play ideas for language learners.
-It generates a scenario description and role-play cards with action options and a few examples of useful language for each role.
+I’ve made this Role-Play Ready Generator as a brainstorming tool to help language teachers come up with role-play ideas for their students.
+It generates a scenario description and role-play cards with action options, a few examples of useful language for each role, and some *secret information.
 Make sure to read How to Use the Generator below to make the most of it.

 How to Use the Generator